prabhjeet2570-spec/Scaling-Laws-for-Language-Models-on-Symbolic-Music-Data/README.md

 - **Kaggle Hosted Dataset**: https://www.kaggle.com/datasets/imsparsh/lakh-midi-clean
 - **Scaling Laws Reference**: Kaplan et al. "Scaling Laws for Neural Language Models" - [https://arxiv.org/pdf/2001.08361](https://arxiv.org/pdf/2001.08361)

-I would like to thank **Professor Pavel Izmailov** for teaching the course and guiding this project.
-I learned a lot from working on this project.
+I would like to thank Professor Pavel Izmailov for teaching the course.
+I learned a great deal from his lectures as well as from working on this project.